vivekkashy/Toxic-comment-classification/README.md

 performing models, especially in the fields of document classification and disease prediction.
 Then we will build a model using logistic-regression algorithm since it performs very well when we have large amount of text data.
-Then our last model will be a hybrid model using Naïve-Bayes log-count ratio as an additional feature as an input to logistic regression, this is known as NB-LR baseline and performs equally well like any other state of the art model.
+Then our last model will be a hybrid model using Naïve-Bayes log-count ratio (additional weightage) as an input to logistic regression, this is known as NB-LR baseline and performs equally well like any other state of the art model.
 Naive-Bayes.
 It performs very well short length of text data.
 We will apply this algorithm and check how